Ivan Raiklin

+Ivan Eric Raiklin is an American far-right political operative and former Army reservist.

+Early life and education

+Ivan Raiklin was born in the United States in 1976.
+His father, who had been born in Leningrad, USSR, was Ernest G. Raiklin (1937–2018), and his mother is Augusta Tutunikova; the two married on October 16, 1968, in Moscow, Russia, and immigrated to the U.S. in 1974.

+Ivan Raiklin studied at the University of Northern Iowa, earning two bachelor's degrees: one in Russian and Spanish languages (1997) and another in Russia and East European studies (1999), continuing for graduate studies in the Spanish language in 1999.
+He earned a J.D. in business, technology, and law from the Touro Law Center in 2004.
+In 2007 He began graduate coursework in strategic intelligence at the National Intelligence University in Washington, D.C.

+Political activities

-Ivan Raiklin is an American far-right political operative and former Army reservist.
-He is the progenitor of the Pence card, which he tweeted to President Donald Trump on December 16, 2020 (who in turn retweeted it), which outlined a dubious legal theory to overturn the result of the 2020 US Presidential election due to repeatedly refuted claims of widespread election fraud.
+He is the progenitor of the Pence card, which he tweeted to President Donald Trump on December 16, 2020 (who in turn retweeted it), which outlined a dubious legal theory to overturn the result of the 2020 U.S. Presidential election due to repeatedly refuted claims of widespread election fraud.
 This tweet was the precursor of the Eastman memos.
 The Pence card was one of a series of attempts to overturn the election.

 A long-time associate of Michael Flynn, Raiklin is a former Lt.-Col. Army reservist, having served as a Green Beret, and a former employee of the Defense Intelligence Agency.
-A registered Republican, he failed to gather enough signatures to qualify for the Republican primary of June 12, 2018 for the U.S. Senate to represent Virginia.
+A registered Republican, he failed to gather enough signatures of registered voters to qualify for the Republican primary of June 12, 2018 for the U.S. Senate to represent Virginia.
 He later sued both the party and the commonwealth over the ballot access denial; federal district judge John A. Gibney, Jr. denied the request inasmuch as the suit was brought too late.

-An EIN Presswire press release, dated June 27, 2024, announced that Raiklin will serve on the board of directors for America's Future, a nonprofit established by Lt.
-Gen. Michael Flynn (Ret.).
+An EIN Presswire press release, dated June 27, 2024, announced that Raiklin will serve on the board of directors for America's Future, a nonprofit established by Flynn.

+On January 14, 2026, at the first public hearing of the United States House Judiciary Select Subcommittee to Investigate the Remaining Questions Surrounding January 6, 2021, Raiklin held up a sign with the name of a Capitol Police officer who had been falsely accused by Blaze Media of planting pipe bombs ahead of the January 6 United States Capitol attack.

+On January 22, 2026, Raiklin was involved in a verbal altercation with former police officer Michael Fanone, during a recess in public testimony before the U.S. House Judiciary Committee, at a hearing in which Jack Smith was the sole witness.
+Fanone alleged that Raiklin had threatened to rape Fanone's wife and children.
+Other former officers in attendance, including Harry Dunn, attempted to pull Fanone back.